nithiin254896/Stopwatch/README.md

 # Stopwatch

 A simple, accurate, and responsive stopwatch built using HTML, CSS, and JavaScript.
-This project provides a functional stopwatch that can start, stop, and reset, displaying the elapsed time in hours, minutes, seconds, and milliseconds.
+This project provides a functional stopwatch that can start, stop, and reset, displaying the elapsed time in hours, minutes, seconds.

 Features
 Start: Begin counting the elapsed time in intervals of 10 milliseconds.